BE Digital Design Techniques 01: Fundamentals (11624.1)

 Year Teaching Period Convener Mode of Delivery 2020 Semester 2 MR Max MAXWELL (Ph: ) ON-CAMPUS 2021 Semester 2 MR Max MAXWELL (Ph: ) ON-CAMPUS

 Possible changes to your unit's learning activities and assessment items

-This unit introduces students to contemporary practices in digital design, 3D modelling and digital fabrication.
+This unit introduces students to contemporary practices in digital design, 3D modelling, diagrammatic representation, architectural visualisation and digital fabrication.
 Students will gain an understanding of the fundamental concepts of computational geometry, processing and transformation using industry-leading software Students will explore the productive relationship between digital design workflows and digital fabrication technologies via successive project-based tasks, ensuring a relevant context for the acquisition of knowledge and the development of core disciplinary skills.

 Two hours of interactive workshops on campus and one hour of tutorials online per week.